Cross-Resonant Gates in Hybrid Fluxonium-Transmon Systems: Selective darkening cnot gate

 where $J_2$ and $I$ are no longer necessarily zero.
 For uniformity, we assume that the coupling between the transmon and either fluxonium is given by the same interaction strength $J$.
 Direct coupling strength between fluxoniums $I$ is kept at $0$ for all computations unless otherwise specified.
 The microwave drive pulse for a \textsc{cnot} gate between control qubit F$\alpha$ and target qubit T is described by the term

 As with gates in the two-qubit system, pulse carrier envelopes are defined by Eq.~\eqref{eq:envelope}.

 For the three-qubit system, we now use all parameters in Table~\ref{tab:tab1}.
-One possible concern with these parameters is destructive resonances.
-In particular, $f_{02}^{F\alpha} + f_{01}^{F\beta}$ for either order of fluxoniums F$\alpha$ and F$\beta$ has a value close to $f_{01}^{T}$, as seen in the energy diagram of Fig.~\ref{fig:fig1}.
+Based on the energy configuration as seen in Fig.~\ref{fig:fig1}, one possible concern with these parameters is leakage resonances.
+In particular, $f_{02}^{F\alpha} + f_{01}^{F\beta}$ for either order of fluxoniums $F_\alpha$ and $F_\beta$ has a value close to $f_{01}^{T}$.
 Despite this, our chosen coupling constant values and drive amplitudes suppress these transitions.
-In particular, these two seemingly resonant leakage transitions require specific excitations in both the control and spectator fluxoniums.
-The former is suppressed by high qubit anharmonicity, and the lack of direct drive strongly suppresses the latter.
+In particular, these two seemingly resonant leakage transitions, $\ket{021}$ and $\ket{012}$ require specific excitations in both the control and spectator fluxoniums.
+The first transition is suppressed by high qubit anharmonicity, and the lack of direct drive strongly suppresses the second transition.
 This makes the only leakage pathway a shared capacitance with the transmon, which is already weakly driven.
 As a result, $\ket{000}\xrightarrow{}\ket{021}$ and $\ket{000}\xrightarrow{}\ket{012}$ errors during \textsc{cnot} gates are negligible compared to the dominant error transitions.

-To perform a \textsc{cnot} operation with control F1 and target T, or control F2 and target T, we use the same CR approach as the FT system, but now in the presence of capacitive interaction with the non-driven qubit.
+To perform a \textsc{cnot} operation with control F1 and target T, or control F2 and target T, we use the same CR approach as with the FT system, but now in the presence of capacitive interaction with the non-driven qubit.
 For active fluxonium F$\alpha$ and spectator fluxonium F$\beta$, the gate is denoted $CX_{\alpha}$ and has an evolution operator $U_{\rm CX_{\alpha}} = \hat{\mathcal{T}}\exp{(-i\int_0^{t_g}{\hat{H}_{\rm FTF}(t)dt})}$.
 The selective darkening condition is now

 where indexing is performed in the order of transmon, active fluxonium F$\alpha$, spectator fluxonium F$\beta$.
 The dependence of $\eta_{\alpha |\beta}$ on $\beta$ is the determining factor for the feasibility of spectator-state-independent selective darkening.
 Errors of this nature are later categorized as ``dark'' errors, and they are not dominant in the low-error regime.
 Further, we see that the dominant errors are in fact associated with the choice of drive frequency rather than drive amplitudes.
 The ideal gates for $CX_1$ and $CX_2$ are